- The payroll process

 8. The future of payroll administration

 is one of the foundations of HR.
-The process has been around since the very beginning and is constantly evolving in line with changing contexts.
+The process has been going on since the very beginning and is constantly evolving in line with changing contexts.
 What does the future of payroll

 look like?
-Take a look at some interesting trends.
+We look at some interesting trends.